sttk/setup_read_cleanup-rust/README.md

 ## Features

 -   `setup_read_cleanup-on-tokio`: Enables the `async` cell variants (`PhasedCellAsync`, `GracefulPhasedCellAsync`) which use `tokio::sync`.
--   `setup_read_cleanup-graceful`: Enables the `graceful` module, which provides cells with graceful shutdown capabilities.
+-   `setup_read_cleanup-graceful`: Enables the `graceful` module, which provides cells with graceful cleanup capabilities.

 ## Examples